-Unless otherwise established by the scholarship fund, awards may be used for tuition, room and board and related educational expenses.
+Unless otherwise established by the scholarship fund, awards may be used for tuition, fees, books and related educational expenses billed to your student account.
+Scholarships may not be used for room and board.
 This information will be included in your congratulatory letter.